KhartesViewer/khartes/README.md

 normal mode, and when it is dark, khartes is in add-node mode.

-The other, more convenient, way to toggle between normal and add-node mode is to quickly hold down and release the shift button.
+The other, more convenient, way to toggle between normal and add-node mode is to press and then quickly release the shift button.
 You can see which mode you are in by seeing whether the cursor afterwards is a hand (normal mode) or crosshairs (add-node mode).

 This advanced topic needed to be introduced now, because you might, by accident, quickly press and release the shift button, unintentionally toggling between modes.
+Now that you understand the two modes, you won't be mystified if this happen.

+## Choosing a region for segmentation

+Before you start creating a fragment, you should make sure that there is a region in your high-resolution data volume that is possible to segment.

+What you are looking for is a region where the papyrus sheets, as seen in the top data slice, are not too tilted (you want an angle of less than 45 degrees or so).
+This region doesn't have to be very large, but if you can't find even a small area, then you may need to create another high-resolution data volume.

+## Building and working with the segment

 Instead of typing the x and y ranges into the dialog box, you